Calvinism: What is it all about?

 51 Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers did, so do ye.

 The fact that man resists the grace expressions of God should be clear to all.
-If man was unable to resists God’s grace, there would be no sin.
+If man was unable to resist God’s grace, there would be no sin.
 And the idea that God, therefore, imposes His will on man is ludicrous.
 It’s not that He’s incapable of that, it’s just that He’s chosen not to do that.
 Man’s history of rebellion and sin clearly shows that.
 One thing the Bible does very well is show the history of man’s rebellion against God’s will in every generation.
 To study the Bible and all history is to study man’s continued resistance to the grace of God.

 Perseverance of the saints